dboyd42/cantonese-dictionary/README.rst

 Description
 ===========

-This web scraper program translates Cantonese/English words into jyutping with its English definitions!
+This web scraper program translates Cantonese words to English words.

 How it Works
 ============